 What is the Format of the Wonderlic Test?

 The Wonderlic Personnel Test format is 50 multiple choice answers with a 12-minute time limit.
 Our 50 question free Wonderlic test version on this site is designed to mimic the real test, though it is *not* the official test.
 That said, there is also a shorter version of the Wonderlic Personnel Test, similar to our 25 question sample test that’s known as the WPT-Q (with the Q standing for “Quick”) which contains 30 questions to be answered in 8 minutes.
 The goal of each test is to help an organization gauge the test taker’s ability to understand instructions, learn, adapt, solve problems, and test their overall cognitive abilities.
 One of the things that makes the test difficult is how little time is allowed to solve each question.
 The 50 question test allows for an average of only 14.4 seconds per answer to complete every question.
-It’s been stated in the past that 3% or fewer people who take the Wonderlic Test will complete all 50 questions.
+It’s been stated in the past that 3% or fewer people who take the test will complete all 50 questions.

 How Is the Wonderlic Test Scored?

-Scoring for the Wonderlic Test is remarkably straightforward.
+Test scoring is remarkably straightforward.
 Every correct answer earns one point, while an incorrect or incomplete answer is worth no points.
 The total score is simply the total number of correct answers completed within the time limit.

 What is a Good Score on the Wonderlic Test?